DPI vs. TVPI vs. RVPI - The Paid In Capital 60-Second Primer

 Scope notes: Cash-flow tables are US (CA).
 Yield/backlog are Global (Bain).
 Holds/age tables are US (PitchBook).
 Secondaries are Global (Evercore/Jefferies/Lazard).

-Updated: September 2025 — refreshed hold periods, portfolio age, distribution yield, and GP-led volumes
+Updated: data last refreshed September 2025 (hold periods, portfolio age, distribution yield, GP-led volumes); migrated to the new platform June 2026